0xTamil/awesome-low-level/README.md

 **[CS50: Introduction to Computer Science](https://pll.harvard.edu/course/cs50-introduction-computer-science)**

-Once you're comfortable with the basics, CS50 is an excellent next step.
-It helps build a stronger understanding of both programming and computer science, covering topics such as C, algorithms, data structures and memory.
+Once you’re comfortable with the basics, CS50 is an excellent next step.
+It helps you build a broad and strong understanding of programming and computer science while teaching you how to think algorithmically and solve programming problems efficiently.

 ##### 3. Go Deeper with a Structured Path